bcgov/MOH-ALR/runbooks/Release-Runbooks/EHIS-Runbooks/phocs-uat-march2026 Runbook.md

   Step-5: Again Click on "phocsservices Profile" hyperlink under the Guest User Profile.Step-6: Click on "Assigned Users" button and wait and select the "Site Guest User, phocsservices".
   Step-7: Assign the "PHOCS Services Guest User PSG" Permission Set Group to the user.

-[ ] EHIS-2565 - PR-1796 download lastest file from qa and upload in UAT
+[x] EHIS-2565 - PR-1796 download lastest file from qa and upload in UAT
-- Import PHOCSReceiptTemplate in the target org .
-(ST,QA,UAT & PROD) Save Template details and Activate
 - compare all templates in qa and uat nd upload

 > DataLoading